rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-gcp.md

 ### Deployment of an NIDS appliance infrastructure

-To enable visibility of your GCP network we deploy NIDS to each VPC where you have EC2 instances being monitored by our Rackspace PDR teams.
+To enable visibility of your GCP network we deploy NIDS to a special PDR project that has

 #### NIDS appliance platform requirements
-Rackspace PDR uses either Cloud Formation or Terraform to deploy NIDS appliances in GCP.
-Our current NIDS appliances are provided by Alert Logics Threat Manager offering.
+The Rackspace PDR and Rackspace GCP teams deploy and manage your GCP NIDS appliance infrastructure.

-Our PDR teams deploy, manage and monitor your NIDS Threat Manager appliances.
+Our PDR teams deploy, manage and monitor your NIDS appliances.
 Below are the platform requirements required by Rackspace PDR.

 - Be a Rackspace GCP customer
 - Egress and Ingress firewall rules as defined in the sections below

-Work with your GCP support team to implement the standards outlined below.
+If you have custom changes to your network envirnments, be sure to work with your GCP support team to implement them to comply with Rackspace PDR.
 Be sure that ingress and egress requirements pass through any security WAFs or gateway devices that sit in front of 0.0.0.0/0.

 ##### NIDS appliance network configuration

-In a default environment our GCP team will use our deployment tools to create and manage the network ACLs needed to configure your platform for Rackspace PDR.
-However for customers implementing custom routing or application firewalls etc. Use the data below to ensure your GCP deployment conforms to our specficiations.
+Rackspace PDR deployments require a separate project for the Rackspace PDR infrastructure.
+This project has its own Networks, isolated from the other projects and networks.
+Both of these networks use VPC Peering to provide connectivity with other projects.

+The Rackspace PDR infrastructure project consists of, at a minimum, of two NIDS appliances per GCP Region in use for high availability(HA).

+Due to GDPR, EU regions will require a separate HA pair of the NIDS's.
+Firewall rules ensure connectivity between EU and US is blocked for Compliance with GDPR.

 [Rackspace PDR Threat Manager Network Requirements](/how-to/rackspace-pdr-nids-networking/)